terra-money/docs/docs/migration/exchange-migration.md

 The original Terra chain will be rebranded as Terra Classic.

 - Official chain name: Terra Classic
-- All Luna currently on exchanges needs to be renamed as Luna Classic (LUNC).
+- All Luna currently on exchanges needs to be renamed Luna Classic (LUNC).
 - All Terra stablecoins will retain their original naming convention: TerraUSD(UST)

-Remove all Terra branding from UST and/or replace with Classic branding.
-Same with LUNC.

-All old chain tokens become Terra Classic.
-(On Terra classic chain, not new chain)

 **Terra**: